noobie-git/first_git/README.md

 # First Git

-This is my first git read me file.
+This is my first git read me file!